-TsAGI experts investigates icing together with European colleagues
+TsAGI experts investigate icing together with European colleagues

 26 April 2019